SoymilkSky/ProjectAtelier/README.md

 # ProjectAtelier
 HR2202 FEC Project

+## Motivations and Story
+Given a business document with client specifications on how their product page should be interacted with, we set on building out the client to spec.

+Integrated their product API into our front end, displaying all relevant data that was required according to the business document.

 ## Fork this into your own github and clone to your local machine.

 ## Instructions for how to deploy the webpage: